pjonaseq21/pjonaseq21/README.md

 - 👋 Hi, I’m @pjonaseq21
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python,Node
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Node
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me telegram - pjonas .